srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     </Project>
     ```

-    As in the earlier lab
+    As in the earlier lab, the is a reference to the **Microsoft.Azure.Devices.Client** package.
+In addition, there are references added for the **Microsoft.Azure.Devices.Provisioning.Transport.Mqtt** and other variants.
+In reality, you would only need to add the package relevant to the protocol you would be using.

 1. In the Visual Studio Code Explorer pane, click **Program.cs**.